Hardest Workin' Scout in the Biz--

 the big leagues.'
 You got it?"

-Don was injury prone, he now steers away from players with a certain body type because he
+Since Don was injury prone, he now steers away from players with a certain body type

-Don Lyle scores a player ultimately he is trying to determine whether that player is ready to
+When Don Lyle scores a player ultimately he is trying to determine whether that player

-play in the big leagues today.
-"Only 1 percent (of the prospects) do I want right now," he
+is ready to play in the big leagues today.
+"Only 1 percent (of the prospects) do I want right

-admits, but marks others with a notation to "follow."
-He frequently recommends those players to
+now," he admits, but marks others with a notation to "follow."
+He frequently recommends those

-college scouts, hoping they have an opportunity to continue developing, and become major-league
+players to college scouts, hoping they have an opportunity to continue developing, and become

 The primary gauge in measuring a player's skill level against those now playing